tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-“Do not speak,” my voice said immediately.
-“It doesn’t know whether you’re home yet.”
+"Do not speak," my voice said immediately.
+"It doesn't know whether you're home yet."